ttlappalainen/NMEA2000/Documents/src/2_libRef.md

 only "ISO address claim" (PGN 60928) and "Environmental parameters" (PGN 130311) on “NMEA Reader”.

-#### Change the device information
+#### Change the device and product information

-On NMEA2000 bus each device will tell to the bus what it is.
+On NMEA2000 bus each device will tell to the bus what it is (see also \ref secRefTermNAME).
 This can be found on sample under setup() function.
 Call SetDeviceInformation is important for right functionality on the bus.
 If you have only this own device on the bus, you can leave it like it is.
 In other case take deeper look in to the explanation for the function.
-Note that if you add several own devices to the bus, you have to configure parameters for this function so that each device will get unic “name” as a combination of these parameters.
+Note that if you add several own devices to the bus, you have to configure parameters for this function so that each device will get unique \ref secRefTermNAME as a combination of these parameters.

-Call SetProductInformation is not so important, but defines nice to know information.
+Call SetProductInformation is not so important for own boat, but defines nice to know information.
 If you have some “Multi Function Display” (MFD) on the bus, it will show on the device list information set by this function.
 So you can e.g. set the “Manufacturer's Model ID” to “Jack’s temperature monitor” and version code and model version as you like, so on your MFD you can see that and choose right device.